 The ad also mentions an 8,000-pound GVW rating, which was achieved by "plating" the frame to reinforce it.
 The truck is powered by a 226 Super Hurricane flathead engine.

-Andy's "Pagsanjan Fire Brigade" is named for the town of Pagsanjan (Pag-sang-han) in the Philippines, where he lived for several years.
-The illustration on the door of the truck is the famous Pagsanjan Arch (Wikipedia.)
+Andy's "Pagsanjan Fire Brigade" was named for the town of Pagsanjan (Pag-sang-han) in the Philippines, where he lived for several years.
+The illustration seen here on the door of the truck is the famous Pagsanjan Arch (Wikipedia.)

 The Wilkes-Barre (Wilks-berry) lettering was removed when the FC-170 was sold to a scrapyard.
 It was soon rescued, repainted in white and red (with aluminum grille), and purchased by Andy in 1999.